Gorov/personet_acl23/README.md

 <img width="1052" alt="personet_data" src="https://github.com/Gorov/personet_acl23/assets/49872515/be618ba5-36ff-4bf3-b7a1-468c3482f5dc">

 ### Chinese Data
-Only the URLs of Chinese books are provided due to license issues.
-In this way, the aligned sentence mapping between English books and Chinese books is provided so that you can get the Chinese data yourself.
+Only the URLs of Chinese books will be provided due to license issues.
+In this way, the aligned sentence mapping between English books and Chinese books will be uploaded so that you can get the Chinese data yourself.

 ## Training Longformer and MultiRow BERT